Twujira/TigistData110/Markdown-Exercise.md

 - Preparing the data
 - Modeling the data
 - Visualize and analyze the data
-- Deploy and maintain items
+- Deploy and maintain items.
 Although i covered all this, I failed my first attempt for Microsoft Power BI Data Analyst PL-300 exam.
 Hopefully, i will pass at my second attempt.

   ## What's Next?
   In the meantime, i have been taking classes at Montgomery college in an on and off basis.
 In fall 2023, I officially declared a major and joined the data science program.